Bluesheep33/Bluesheep33/README.md

 ## 🚀 About Me
-I study at the TU of Delft
+I study CSE at the TU of Delft

 Currently interested in server hosting and discord bots